 Born in Martinsburg, West Virginia, she was the oldest child of Benjamin Reed and Mary Rebecca Glenn Boyd.
 Her career as a spy occurred after a band of Union army soldiers tore down a confederate flag hung outside her home in 1861 and replaced it with a Union flag.
 To make matters worse, when one of the soldiers cursed at her mother, Belle was so angry that she shot him down.
-Though she was exonerated by a Board of Inquiry, Union sentries were posted around the home and her father’s hotel in Front Royal, carefully scrutinizing her activities.
-Little did they know, she was watching and listening to the soldiers just as thoroughly.
+Though a Board of Inquiry exonerated her, Union sentries were posted around the home and at her father’s hotel in Front Royal, carefully scrutinizing her activities.
+Little did they know, she watched and listened to the soldiers just as thoroughly.
 Listening to their talk and charming at least one of the officers into revealing military secrets, she passed on valuable information, via her slave, Eliza Hopewell, to Generals Turner Ashby and “Stonewall” Jackson during the Shenandoah Valley Campaign in the spring of 1862.
-For her contributions, Stonewall Jackson awarded her the Southern Cross of Honor and made her an honorary captain and aide-de-camp on his staff.
+Stonewall Jackson awarded her the Southern Cross of Honor for her contributions and made her an honorary captain and aide-de-camp on his staff.

-She then became an actress in England before returning to the United States in 1869. that same year, she married John Swainston Hammond in New Orleans and, after a divorce in 1884, married Nathaniel Rue High the next year. in 1886, she began touring the country giving dramatic lectures of her life as a Civil War spy.
-She died while touring in Wisconsin Dells, Wisconsin on June 11, 1900 at the age of 56.
+She then became an actress in England before returning to the United States in 1869. that same year, she married John Swainston Hammond in New Orleans and, after a divorce in 1884, married Nathaniel Rue High the next year. in 1886, she began touring the country, giving dramatic lectures of her life as a Civil War spy.
+She died while touring in Wisconsin Dells, Wisconsin, on June 11, 1900, at the age of 56.

 © Kathy Alexander/Legends of America, updated December 2022.